wolethescientist/invoice_system/FINANCIAL_GOALS_422_FIX.md

 ```

 ## No Frontend Changes Required
-The frontend API calls remain unchanged - they continue to send and receive dollar amounts as expected.
+The frontend API calls remain unchanged - they send and receive dollar amounts with lowercase enum values as expected.